xianlinc/xianlinc/README.md

-### Hi i'm Evan!
+### Hey i'm Evan!
-I'm a final year Computer Science undergraduate at the National University of Singapore
+I'm a Software Engineer @ TikTok ♪

+I have an interest in creating data systems that can scale 🚀

 #### These are the languages I speak:
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)